AP Glossary

 Why this matters for advantage play

 When you decompose a slot's RTP into base + bonus + progressive, the base game return is the part you cannot influence as an advantage player.
 Everything else is what you exploit.
-The lower the base game return, the more bonus or progressive value you need to flip the play to +EV.
+The lower the base game return, the more bonus or progressive value you need to flip the play in your favor.

 Cross-Reference